ng-thu-huyen/probabilities-tool/README.md

 This is our final project for FUV MATH205 - Introduction to probability and statistics.

-It provides a combination of tools for solving famous pronlems such as The Probabilistic Mehod, Coupon Collector Problem.
+It provides a combination of tools for solving famous problems such as The Probabilistic Method, Coupon Collector Problem.

 [Check it out!](https://fuv-fun-math.herokuapp.com/)